lrvick/security-token-docs/Devices.md

 The VivoKey is an NFC-only device designed to cover the bulk of use cases of the YubiKey Neo while also having space for general user-supplied applications such as transit pass emulation via the Fidesmo platform.
 It is Paralyne-C coated and on a flexible PCB intended for implantation and is currently in human trials.

-For people who are not as into scapels, it would of course be possible to insert such a device into a watch band or bracelet.
+For people who are not as into scalpels, it would of course be possible to insert such a device into a watch band or bracelet.

 ![VivoKey](assets/img/vivokey.png)